Cybersecurity Advisory Committee (CSAC) Members

 - Mr. Rahul Jalali

-Mr. Rahul Jalali was appointed Senior Vice President and Chief Information Officer in November 2020.
+Rahul Jalali was appointed senior vice president and chief information officer in November 2020 and promoted to executive vice president in June 2023.
 In this position, Jalali serves as the organization’s technology thought leader, ensuring Union Pacific has a complete, integrated process and systems strategy.
 This includes flexibility to innovate and improve speed-to-market by introducing cutting edge capabilities and optimize business models driven by technology.
-He also serves as Chairman of the board of PS Technology based out of Denver.
-Prior to joining Union Pacific, Jalali spent 23 years with Walmart Inc. in increasing leadership roles, most recently as Corporate Vice President in the Technology division serving Walmart

 - Mr. Jim Langevin